 Will be Xerostom the ultimate spray for dry mouth?
 We will see right away.
 [Más / More]

 I really wanted to test XyliMelts for dry mouth.
-I had read many positive reviews of this product on the Internet, described in some cases as almost miraculous.
-For those who do not know them, XyliMelts are discs (a little thick in my opinion) that stick to the gums and dissolve over a number … [Más / More]
+I had read many positive reviews of this product on the Internet, where it is described in some cases as almost miraculous.
+For those who are not familiar with them, XyliMelts are discs (a little thick in my opinion) that stick to the gums and … [Más / More]

 When good weather arrives, many health problems such as bronchitis, pneumonia, flu, arthritis and osteoarthritis improve or disappear completely.
 However, warm weather can worsen your dry mouth symptoms.
 Rising temperatures, especially in regions with dry climates, cause dry mouth and a burning … [Más / More]